-Pavement Classification Number (PCN): A number expressing the bearing strength of a pavement for unrestricted operations.
+Pavement Classification Rating (PCR): The number that expresses the bearing strength of a pavement for unrestricted operations.

 Performance-Based Navigation (PBN): Area navigation based on performance requirements for aircraft operating along an ATS route, on an instrument approach procedure or in a designated airspace.